Summary of significant accounting policies

 We periodically review the estimated useful lives and residual values of our flight equipment based on our knowledge of the industry, external factors, such as current market conditions, and changes in our disposition strategies, to determine if they are appropriate, and record adjustments to depreciation rates prospectively on an aircraft by aircraft basis, as necessary.

-Fair value reflects the present value of cash expected to be generated from the aircraft in the future, including its expected residual value, discounted at a rate commensurate with the associated risk.
+Fair value reflects the present value of the future cash flows expected to be generated from the aircraft, including its expected residual value, discounted at a rate commensurate with the associated risk.
 Future cash flows are assumed to occur under the current market conditions and assume adequate time for a sale between a willing buyer and a willing seller.
-Expected future lease rates are based on all relevant information available, including current contracted rates for similar aircraft, appraisal data and industry trends.
+Expected future lease rates are based on all relevant information available, including current contracted rates for similar aircraft and industry trends.

 Capitalization of interest